pivotal/docs-tas-adapter/disaster-recovery.md

 ![alt-text=""](images/tas-adapter-staged-app-state-storage.png)

-Tanzu Application Service for VMs operators can be familiar with the concept of droplets, or TAR files representing staged apps that are ready to run on the platform.
+Tanzu Application Service operators can be familiar with the concept of droplets, or TAR files representing staged apps that are ready to run on the platform.
 Rather than TAS-style droplets, Application Service Adapter, using Tanzu Build Service, produces runnable container images that are stored in the registry specified at installation.

 ## <a id="backing-up-cluster-state"></a>Backup and restore